bitcoinops/bitcoinops.github.io/_topics/en/soft-fork-activation.md

   #### [2016-7] BIP9, BIP148, and BIP91: the BIP141/143 segwit activation

-  The segwit soft fork was implemented to use the [BIP9][] activation method.
+  The segwit soft fork was released with [BIP9][] activation parameters.
 A few miners quickly began signaling readiness but support peaked far below the needed 95% threshold.
-Some Bitcoin users felt miners were illegitimately delaying a useful new feature and supported a mandatory activation mechanism specified in [BIP148][].
-The final form of BIP148 specified rejecting any blocks that didn't signal support for BIPs 141/143 starting on a certain date.
+Some Bitcoin users felt miners were illegitimately delaying a useful new feature and went on to develop the mandatory activation that became [BIP148][].
+The final form of BIP148 specified rejecting any blocks that didn't signal support for segwit starting on a certain date.

   BIP148 created the risk of a consensus failure.
-If miners failed to signal BIP9 support for segwit, and most users continued to consider those miners' blocks as valid, users of BIP148 might accept bitcoins that most other Bitcoin users would consider invalid.
-Alternatively, if most users of Bitcoin followed the BIP148 rules---but miners still produced many BIP148-invalid blocks---those users who didn't enforce the BIP148 could accept bitcoins that the BIP148 users would consider invalid.
-Only if miners were persuaded to follow the BIP148 rules (or if no users tried to enforce the BIP148 rules) would safety be assured.
+If miners failed to signal support for segwit, and most users continued to consider those miners' blocks as valid, users of BIP148 might accept bitcoins that most other Bitcoin users would consider invalid.
+Alternatively, if most users of Bitcoin followed the BIP148 rules---but miners still produced many BIP148-invalid blocks---those users who didn't enforce BIP148 could accept bitcoins that the BIP148 users would consider invalid.
+Only if all users followed the same rules, or most mining hashrate followed the BIP148 rules, would safety be assured.

+  One way to reduce this risk was to give more users time to upgrade to a node that would mandate activation of segwit.
+BIP148 couldn't do this since its goal of triggering the existing BIP9 segwit deployment meant it had to force miner signaling to start long before segwit's BIP9 timeout date.
+As an alternative in case BIP148 failed to gain sufficient support, [BIP149][] was proposed to give users another year to upgrade.
+BIP149 never gained much public support, but it did result in the creation of [BIP8][], which would see additional discussion in subsequent years.

-  Around the time BIP148 began receiving significant public support, several miners, exchanges, and other businesses signed their support for a two-step proposal that started with activation of segwit in a way that would follow the BIP148 rules.
+  Around the time BIP148 began receiving significant public support, several miners, exchanges, and other businesses signed their support for a two-step proposal that started with activation of segwit in a way that would remain in consensus with nodes supporting BIP148.
 This first stage was proposed in [BIP91][], which was a modification of the BIP9 rules.
 Miners used a BIP9 versionbit to signal whether they would enforce a temporary rule to reject any blocks not signaling the BIP141/143 segwit